Flag Day–What About It?

 More About Flag Day

-So it is easier for you to think through your Flag Day celebration I'm including a few sites I found interesting.
+To make it easier for you to think through your Flag Day celebration I'm including a few sites I found interesting.
 You’ll find snips of information on America's history and flag, patriotic music, with fun stuff for big and little kids.
 The useful activities make learning fun.

 • Here are some class act American holiday crafts to do with kids to help them celebrate this patriotic day.